hplp/ai-hardware-project-6501-group4/Final Report.md

 - **MobileNet_V2** is designed to prioritize speed and lightweight deployment.
 While effective in mobile scenarios, its accuracy can suffer when handling noisy or challenging inputs.
 - **EfficientNet_M** focuses on achieving high accuracy for complex datasets.
 Its computational demands make it less suited for constrained environments like the Raspberry Pi 4.

----
 By understanding these limitations, this project highlights the importance of selecting models appropriate to the dataset and hardware environment.
-Future work could include:
-- **Dataset Augmentation**: Enhancing the MNIST dataset with noise or complex patterns to challenge model performance.
-- **Advanced Optimization Techniques**: Exploring alternative quantization strategies or fine-tuning models specifically for the Raspberry Pi architecture.
-- **Alternative Hardware**: Testing on devices with integrated accelerators or exploring newer Raspberry Pi models with improved hardware support.

 ### Practical Implications
 - The results highlight the viability of deploying lightweight machine learning models on edge devices for applications such as:
 - Automated document scanning and handwriting recognition.